January transfer window: What does every Premier League club need?

 Patrick Vieira’s squad is fairly deep across most areas but there is a slight need for an upgrade in central midfield, especially the holding area.
 Palace have some great experienced pros but a tough defensive midfielder would be a nice addition.

 Lucas Digne is on the way out and they have to stop playing players out of position at left back.
-Bring in a new left back, and probably a new right back, and Rafael Benitez can continue to make them tough to beat.
+Bring in a new left back, and probably a new right back with Seamus Coleman struggling, and Rafael Benitez can continue to make them tough to beat.
 This January transfer window could actually be busy for Everton if Rafa can move on a few.

 Leeds United – Center back